JithinKM/AccountStatementApplication/README.md

 sonarqube-token: Generated from the SonarQube application.

+## Code Analysis with CheckStyle

+Run the following command to generate the CheckStyle report.

+`mvn checkstyle:checkstyle`

+The report can be accessed at: `target/site/checkstyle.html`

 ## Run the application
 Start the application by executing the following command from the project root directory:
 `java -jar .\target\assignment-0.0.1-SNAPSHOT.jar`